there is no cloud; only other people’s computers

 i tried using open street maps for android, and frankly, it is far from comparable. i still use google maps all the time. i would like to find a reasonable alternative. while open street maps works to some degree, it doesn’t really have the business information i often rely on google maps for. i don’t think there is a simple solution here yet for me.

-google photos, hands down, is going to be the hardest service for me to separate from. i've spent quite a bit of time looking at alternatives, but simply organizing photos is such a royal pain imo. however, out of all the services, this is the one i'd like to tackle the most.
+google photos i think has been one of the harder ones for me. i’ve looked at some alternatives but simply organizing photos is such a royal pain imo. however, out of all the services, this is the one i’d like to tackle the most. i set up a sync to nextcloud using the nextcloud app from my phone, but it ends up failing quite a bit and isn’t super reliable.